rickyhai11/black_hole_v1/doc/source/installation.rst

     openstack user create --project=service --password=$kb_svc_pwd $kb_svc_user
     openstack role add --user=$kb_svc_user --project=service admin

-For example, the following command will create service user "kingbird", and grant the user "kingbird" with password "password" the role of admin in service project:
+For example, the following command will create service user "playnetmano_rm", and grant the user "playnetmano_rm" with password "password" the role of admin in service project:

 .. code-block:: bash

     source openrc admin admin
-    openstack user create --project=service --password=password kingbird
+    openstack user create --project=service --password=password playnetmano_rm
-    openstack role add --user=kingbird --project=service admin
+    openstack role add --user=playnetmano_rm --project=service admin

-Then edit the configuration file for Kingbird:
+Then edit the configuration file for playnetmano_rm:

 .. code-block:: bash

-    vim /etc/kingbird/kingbird.conf
+    vim /etc/playnetmano_rm/playnetmano_rm.conf

-By default, the bind_host of kingbird-api is local_host(127.0.0.1), and the port for the service is 8118, you can leave it as the default if no port conflict happened.
+By default, the bind_host of playnetmano_rm-api is local_host(127.0.0.1), and the port for the service is 8118, you can leave it as the default if no port conflict happened.

-To make the Kingbird work normally, you have to edit these configuration items.
-The [cache] section is used by kingbird engine to access the quota information of Nova, Cinder, Neutron in each region, replace the auth_uri to the keystone service in your environment, especially if the keystone service is not located in the same node, and
+To make the playnetmano_rm work normally, you have to edit these configuration items.
+The [cache] section is used by playnetmano_rm engine to access the quota information of Nova, Cinder, Neutron in each region, replace the auth_uri to the keystone service in your environment, especially if the keystone service is not located in the same node, and